 We suggest that drivers, where affordable, have NJPAIP liability coverage that is no less than 100/300/50.
 That way, you’ll be able to provide $300,000 worth of injury coverage to all passengers, $100,000 to one individual and $50,000 for damage to property.

 People with assets to lose in the event of a lawsuit, such as a house or financial portfolio, should consider a supplemental umbrella insurance policy.
 Umbrella coverage protects you in any kind of liability situation, whether the accident is in your car or in your home.
 For $150 to $200 a year in premiums, you can shield yourself with $1 million worth of protection.
 If you have assets, it makes a lot of sense.

 NJ PAIP – Personal Injury Protection (PIP)

 NJPIP coverage pays for both medical expenses and lost wages to the policyholder and any passengers injured in the vehicle in the event of an accident.

-Mr. Ammons, Managing Director at NJ Direct Insurance, NJPAIP State Plan Services, says that people with good group medical and disability policies might not need to maximize PIP coverage.
-Instead, he recommends that drivers with good group health and disability insurance only take on the lowest limit of PIP coverage required.
+Mr. Ammons, Managing Director at NJ Direct Insurance, NJ PAIP State Plan Services, says that people with good group medical and disability policies might not need to maximize PIP coverage.
+Instead, he recommends that drivers with good group health and disability insurance should consider naming their group health plan as primary medical payor and buy the lowest limit of PIP coverage required.

-“Even if you have health insurance, think twice before you reject or waive PIP coverage on NJPAIP or any other policy,” he argues.
+“Even if you have health insurance, think twice before you reject or waive PIP coverage on NJPAIP or any other policy”.
 People with significant deductibles and co-pays should have PIP or added extra PIP.

 NJPAIP – Collision and Comprehensive